utwente-scs/pain-points-modeling/Quantifying the pain points of domain modeling/README.md

 ## Content description

 - [Survey_questionnaire.pdf](https://github.com/utwente-scs/pain-points-modeling/blob/main/Quantifying%20the%20pain%20points%20of%20domain%20modeling/Suvey_Questionnaire.pdf): The file comprises the survey questionnaire we used in our study.
 - [Survey_data.cvs](https://github.com/utwente-scs/pain-points-modeling/blob/main/Quantifying%20the%20pain%20points%20of%20domain%20modeling/Suvey%20data%20collected/SurveyData.csv): The file comprises the data collected through the survey.
-The data presented was processed and organized to better understand.
+The data presented has been processed and organised for better understanding.
 - [Survey data analysis]()